 To treat a fracture, the bone fragments are first repositioned (reduced) into their normal alignment during the surgical procedure.
 Special implants Viz. plates, screws, nails, and wires hold them together.

-Some of the advantages of such Internal fixation procedure are:
+Some of the advantages of such an Internal fixation procedure are:

 - shorter hospital stays,

-- enables patients to return to his normal function faster, and
+- enables patients to return to their normal function faster, and

 - reduces the incidence of nonunion (improper healing) and malunion (healing in improper position) of fractured bones.

-Most often used an implant for internal fixation is Screws.
+The most often used implant for internal fixation is Screws.
 Although it is a simple device, there are various designs depending upon the type of fracture and place of use.
-Screws different sizes are used with bones of varying sizes.
+Screws of different sizes are used with bones of varying sizes.
 Screws may be used alone to hold a fracture and is used with plates, rods, or nails.
 After the bone unites, screws may be either left in place or removed.

 Plates hold the broken pieces of bone together and work as an internal splint.
 Screws are used to fix it to the bone.
 After healing of the bone is complete, Plates may be left in place or may be removed.